TMC MP Mahua Moitra moves HC challenging stay on defamation proceedings against Zee News

 Trinamool Congress MP Mahua Moitra Thursday challenged in the Delhi High Court a Sessions court order staying proceedings in a defamation complaint filed by her against Zee News and its editor-in-chief Sudhir Chaudhary in connection with a show on her June 25 speech in Parliament.
 Moitra in her plea, which was listed before Justice Brijesh Sethi, has contended that the Sessions court ought not to have intervened in the defamation proceedings when it was at the pre-summoning stage.

-The lawyer said that such an application can be moved at any stage.
-Countering the argument, Moitra's lawyers said that the sessions court ought not to have stayed the proceedings against a "proposed" accused on his plea.
+Such an application can be moved at any stage, he said.
+Countering the argument, Moitra's lawyers said that the Sessions court ought not to have stayed the proceedings against a "proposed" accused on his plea.

+They said the application under section 340 of the Criminal Procedure Code was first moved before the magisterial court which was hearing the defamation complaint.
+The magisterial court, however, had adjourned the proceedings and the hearing in the application to another date, Moitra's lawyers said and added that against this adjournment order, Chaudhary had moved the Sessions court.

 After hearing arguments of both sides, the high court asked Chaudhary's lawyer to file his reply to Moitra's plea by October 14 and said that it will pronounce its order before October 18 when the perjury application is listed before the Sessions judge.
 In her defamation complaint Moitra had said that her June 25 speech was inspired by a holocaust poster in a United States museum, containing 14 signs of early fascism and that she had "clearly attributed" the source as she stated that the signs were taken from the said poster.